 The exact behavior is qualitatively the same as the inverse cubic polynomial above, but shows significantly more structure.
 In particular, the function does not appear to be differentiable at the origin, which will now be exhibited graphically.

-Using a custom method of the spline function, the derivative of the angular change for positive exponents is
+Returning the derivative of the spline function rather than its functional value, the derivative of the angular change for positive exponents is

 and the derivative of the angular change for negative exponents is